NeoMedSys/mrsal/README.md

 ### 1. Setup and connect

-We are setting up a server on our localhost with the port and credentials we used when spinning up the docker-compose
+The first thing we need to do is to setup our rabbit server before we can subscribe and publish to it.
+Lets set up a server on our localhost with the port and credentials we used when spinning up the docker-compose

 ```python
 from mrsal import Mrsal